Dr. Andrew ChristensenDistinguished Professor of Psychology

 University of Denver

 Scott M. Stanley, Ph.D., is a research professor at the University of Denver.
 He has published extensively in the field of research on couples and families: core research interests include relationship commitment, couple development, and on assessing the impact of programs designed to strengthen relationships and marriage.
 Recent research has focused on how premarital experiences relate to the quality and stability of marriages.
 He is a co-developer (with long-time colleague Howard Markman and their team) of The Prevention and Relationship Education Program (PREP), which is used world-wide to help couples strengthen their relationships.
 He and Markman started the business of PREP (e.g., PREP, Inc.) to disseminate high quality, relationship education materials to couples and individuals.
 Stanley has authored or co-authored numerous books including A Lasting Promise, Fighting for Your Marriage, and The Power of Commitment.
-His writes a popular blog (slidingvsdeciding.com).
+He writes a popular blog (slidingvsdeciding.com).